NoahMLoomis/blog/content/home.md

 To answer your initial questions, checkout the <a href='/faq'>FAQ</a> post.

+To see the latest blog posts, see below.

 To learn more about the trail, checkout the <a target="_" href='https://www.pcta.org/'>Pacific Crest Trail website</a>.